 Landlord Direct have on a nationwide basis been reducing landlord's letting costs for over 20 years .
 We bring this same ethos to the holiday lettings market, & can now offer a bespoke service for Norfolk holiday cottage owners.
 We already let properties in Norfolk and know the area well.
 We are very experienced in the short stay and holiday let market.
-Our bookings team are ready to get your holiday cottage fully up to speed, whilst reducing your costs when compared with most competing local or national holiday let agent.
+Our bookings team are ready to get your holiday cottage fully up to speed, whilst reducing your costs when compared with most competing local or national holiday let agents.

-Landlord Direct is a properly regulated 'Safe Agent', and our letting systems and letting agreements are authorised by Landlord Law - well know property lawyers based in Norwich.
+Landlord Direct is a properly regulated 'Safe Agent', and our letting systems and letting agreements are by Landlord Law - well know property lawyers based in Norwich.
 We work closely with you to make sure we understand your requirements, and speak to your potential holiday guests to check their suitability.
 We market your property correctly , pushing points such as : dog friendly or large holiday homes for big groups or suitable for families .

-Increase the yields from your Norfolk holiday lets, by using proven professional services bringing realistic pricing to holiday lets in Norfolk, why continue to pay 20% to 25 % commissions to a holiday letting company, when it is just not necessary.
+Increase the yields from your Norfolk holiday lets, by using proven professional services bringing realistic pricing to holiday lets in Norfolk.

 Landlord Direct is not an automated booking system we are real people running a very busy letting service, just like a traditional holiday let company.
 We are here to assist holiday cottage owners with all aspects of their holiday let.

 Landlord Direct have the perfect availability, booking and payment service designed to dramatically reduce the cost of letting your holiday home / short stay serviced property.

-We create a webpage for your property, we personalise this as much as possible to reflect the attractiveness of your property.
+We create a webpage for your holiday let, we personalise this as much as possible to reflect the attractiveness of your property.

 Your webpage will also display a ' master availability calendar ' let us know any dates you have booked for your own use and we will book off these dates as unavailable.